 - 1/2 cumin

 Saute the onion in the olive oil until soft – about 5 minutes.
 Add the red wine vinegar and allow the liquid to almost cook off.
 Add all the other ingredients and cook on a low simmer until the sauce thickens – about an hour.
 If you find it is too thick, thin it down with a bit more water.
 Allow it to cool and then process this to a smooth consistency using a hand-held blender.

 Remove your ribs from the fridge about an hour before you cook them, bringing them back to room temperature.
-Light your Big Green egg according to the manufacturer guidelines, and get it to a temperature of 180C.
-Yes that is right, you can accurately set the temperature of this outdoor ceramic oven.
+Light your Big Green egg according to the manufacturer’s guidelines, and get it to a temperature of 180C.
+Yes, that is right, you can accurately set the temperature of this outdoor ceramic oven.

 When they come off the grill, baste once again with more sauce and cut the ribs into individual shards.
 I served these with my chipotle and apple slaw from my book and baked potatoes.

-My friend proclaimed these the best ribs he’s ever eaten.
+My friend proclaimed these the best ribs he’d ever eaten.
 I think they were pretty damn fine and I will definitely be making them again.
 The rub totally rocks, adding a base layer of flavour with huge depth.
-The sauce is the right amount sweet and spicy that will have you licking your lips and cheeks when you are finished eating.
+The sauce is the right amount of sweetness and spicy that will have you licking your lips and cheeks when you are finished eating.
 A wet napkin is highly recommended here.

 As for my Big Green Egg, I have fallen totally in love with it.
 I can see why top chefs are now bringing them into their kitchens and why it has a cult following in the USA.
 I baked a loaf of bread after I made the ribs which came out beautifully, so watch this space as I create more recipes.
 It goes so far beyond a braai / barbecue, its an outdoor cooking system.
 It can grill, roast, slow cook, smoke and bake.